We bring to you the 7 things you must do on Visit Rwanda tour

 The biggest threat to mountain gorillas in Rwanda is the destruction of their natural habitat by a growing and largely agricultural population.
 I learned about the naming ceremony called Kwita Izina where the President comes to the area each year to name each newborn baby.

 The surrounding town of Masanze is very charming, scattered with great restaurants and every building is decorated with beautiful hand-painted signage.
-You can also visit the hotel where Diane Fossey lived during her pivotal research on mountain gorillas.
+You can also visit the hotel where Dian Fossey lived during her pivotal research on mountain gorillas.
 Her room remains largely intact.

 Get more inspiration tips about the 7 things you must do on Visit Rwanda tour by hiring your car rental with us.